saidvandeklundert/learn/_posts/2021-08-31-rust-option-and-result.md

 */
 </pre>

+We got a 'normal' Ok value.

 - <b>anyhow::Context</b>

-As errors are propagated, Context allows you to wrap the original error and include a message for more contextual awareness.
+As errors are propagated, the Context trait allows you to wrap the original error and include a message for more contextual awareness.
 Previously, we would open a file like so:

 ```rust
 let text = fs::read_to_string(s)?;
 ```

 This will open the file and unwrap the Ok variant.
-Alternaticely, if <b>read_to_string</b> returns an eror, the `?` will propagate that error by returning it.
+Alternaticely, if <b>read_to_string</b> returns an Err, the `?` will propagate that error.
 Now, we have the following:

 ```rust
 let text = fs::read_to_string(s).context("Secrets file is missing.")?;
 ```

-We also annotated <b>serde_json::from_str</b>.
+We did something similar with for the <b>serde_json::from_str</b> method.
 We can use the following to trigger 2 errors:

 ```rust
 let b = get_secrets("secrets.jsonnn");